Here's The Real Story Of What's Happened After Mexico's Earthquakes

-SAN MATEO DEL MAR, Mexico — After Mexico suffered two massive earthquakes in September, killing 471 people and causing millions of dollars in damages, the narrative that emerged — and was pushed hard by the government — was that the disasters had brought the country together.
+SAN MATEO DEL MAR, Mexico — After Mexico suffered two massive earthquakes in September, killing 471 people and causing millions of dollars’ worth of damage, the narrative that emerged — and was pushed hard by the government — was that the disasters had brought the country together.

-Yes, groups around the country collected donations and drove hundreds of miles to deliver them to Juchitan, the most affected city after the first earthquake struck with the full force of its 8.2 magnitude on September 8th.
-Less than two weeks later, volunteers in Mexico City — the area most affected by the September 19th quake, which struck at 7.1 magnitude — came out in such extraordinary numbers that many were told to stay off the streets.
+Yes, groups around the country collected donations and drove hundreds of miles to deliver them to Juchitán, the most affected city after the first earthquake struck with the full force of its 8.2 magnitude on September 8.
+Less than two weeks later, volunteers in Mexico City — the area most affected by the September 19 quake, which struck at 7.1 magnitude — came out in such extraordinary numbers that many were told to stay off the streets.

 The quakes spawned a new sense of patriotism — messages of unity and pride, such as #FuerzaMexico and “When I’m older I want to be Mexican,” were tacked onto walls, phone booths, and lamp posts around the hip Mexico City neighborhood of Condesa.
 It was a respite after years of corruption scandals, soaring homicide rates, and a limping economy had battered the nation's morale.